fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 If you have a [smart component](https://blog.angular-university.io/angular-2-smart-components-vs-presentation-components-whats-the-difference-when-to-use-each-and-why/) with several child components, you probably have many properties in your parent component that you need to pass to the child components.

-For sure, your child's components emit events that will change the properties in its parent.
+For sure, your child’s components emit events that will change the properties in its parent.

 Keep all these changes in order and under control can become a tedious task because the properties change in many places that can be hard to track, especially in async tasks.

 ## The solution: @ngrx/component-store

 The same NgRx team developed [@ngrx/component-store](https://ngrx.io/guide/component-store).
 A service based on `ReplaySubject` can extend to a service and be consumed by a component.

-It allows the component (or components) not to handle all the business logic but only subscribes to the state when it is updated.
+It allows you to keep all the business logic outside the component (or components) and only subscribes to the state and updates the UI when it changes.

-The service you create by extending **ComponentStore** will be dedicated to a particular component and its children.
-It is even injected directly into the component's `providers` property.
+The service you create by extending **ComponentStore** is unique to a particular component and its children and should be injected directly into the component’s `providers` property.

 ### When to use an @ngrx/store or @ngrx/component-store?